 Prefilled form for prize draws and subscriptions

-About one-third of the days in the advent calendar contained a prize draw (for example the Dec.
-16th).
+About one-third of the days in the advent calendar contained a prize draw.
 The recipients could register directly from within the email.
 First, users had to accept the T&C before the “participate” button became clickable.
 Clicking it then opened a new pop-up layer, containing the (already pre-filled) participation form.
 For the recipient a significantly better user experience, especially on mobile devices.

 We A/B tested this streamlining of the subscription workflow for an event registration email.
 Compared to the classic button to landing page approach the pre-filled form in the email provided a 27% uplift in registrations for the event.

 In the third part of this series, you will learn how real-time content can boost conversions and how image galleries or even a live twitter feed can boost an email campaign.